samirangode/samirangode/README.md

 - I'm currently working with the [Robot Perception Lab](https://rpl.ri.cmu.edu/) at the Robotics Institute.
 I am working on object based slam for multi-robot systems and underwater mapping using SONAR.
 - I am also a Graduate Teaching Assistant for [Intro to Deep Learning](https://deeplearning.cs.cmu.edu/F22/index.html).
 - Before this I was a Data Science intern with [Jupiter](https://jupiter.money/) working on FAQ search using NLP.
-- I’m currently looking for roles which will challenge me, I graduate in Dec'22.
+- I’m looking for roles which will challenge me, I graduate in Dec'22.

 ![Visitor Count](https://profile-counter.glitch.me/samirangode/count.svg)